Here's why those annoying queues made

 But the government has put the queues and apparent shortage of petrol down to panic buying.

-There have been rifts between the Independent Marketers Association of Nigeria and the Depot and Petroleum Marketers Association over discrepancies in ex-depot prices of petroleum products.
+the Independent Marketers Association of Nigeria and the Depot and

 Ughamadu said that the ex-depot petrol price of N133.38 per litre and pump price of N143/N145 per litre remain.